The Constitution of the Student Polity

 - Should a currently serving Delegate or Officer run for and secure another position, whether as Delegate or Officer, they have thereby resigned and vacated their former position.

-Section 2: Election Procedures
+Section 2.
+Election Procedures:

-- The Election Board
+A. The Election Board

 - The Election Board is chaired by the Polity Attorney.